Het-Didactische-Hulpmiddelen-Team/lb/README.md

 * flask
 * flask_mysqldb

-# GITHUB
+# Github
 in the settings of the organisations you want to add the "/hook" route to the webhooks.

 # Database
-You can change the database used in lines 9 - 13in app.py.
+You can change the database used in lines 9 - 13 in app.py.

 This is the MySQL syntax to setup the tables needed:
 ```sql